griffithlab/rnaseq_tutorial_wiki/AWS-Setup.md

 This tutorial explains how Amazon cloud instances were configured for the course.
 This exercise is not to be completed by the students but is provided as a reference for future course developers that wish to conduct their hands on exercises on Amazon AWS.

+Before proceeding with below, first check to see if there are any [[Proposed Improvements|Proposed-Improvements]] to incorporate.

 ###Create AWS account

 A helpful tutorial can be found here: